jaswanth-gollamudi/First-Android-App-With-Gui./README.md

 Adding Background to button.

-Can be used as a starter program to learn basic and implement an App.
+Can be used as a starter program to learn basics and implement an App.